ben-mar/MTGMulliganer/README.md

 # worth noting !

 The parameter "TrainingSetSize" has been set to 0 in every cell of the notebook in order not to have any picture in the notebook that are extremely heavy in MB.
 Try 10 to try for instance !
+For the same reason, the RunHand methods have been commented but you can uncomment them to run them and check that everything works correctly !